 Once you've submitted your application, you will not be able to sell the car or transfer ownership to any other party until you receive your new salvage-branded title, which will be orange to differentiate it from other titles.

 It is illegal to sell a salvage vehicle to another private party, so your choice is to keep it and rebuild it or sell it to a salvage yard or other auto dealer.

-If you're planning on repairing or rebuilding the car (or paying to have a garage or other mechanic do it), the car will need a DMV inspection before the work is done if the car is less than six years old.
+If you're planning on repairing or rebuilding the car (or paying to have a garage or other mechanic do it), the car will need a DMV inspection before the work is done if the car is 5 years old or newer.

-Bring the vehicle in to a full-service DMV office (make sure the DMV office has an inspection station first) and the DMV examiner will complete the Authorization for Vehicle Restoration.
+Bring the vehicle in to a full-service DMV office (make sure the DMV office has an inspection station first) and the DMV examiner will complete the Authorization for Vehicle Restoration (Form VP-209).
 Once that inspection is completed, you can begin restoration work on the vehicle.

-When the restoration is completed, you'll need to have your mechanic or garage complete their portion of the Certificate of Inspection, stating that all repairs were done in compliance with federal and state regulations.
-The car will then require a second inspection at the DMV, and the examiner will complete the form signed by the mechanic.
+When the restoration is completed, you'll need to have your mechanic or garage complete their portion of the Certificate of Inspection / Affidavit of Vehicle Construction (Form VP-64), stating that all repairs were done in compliance with federal and state regulations.
+The car will then require another inspection at the DMV, and the examiner will complete the form signed by the mechanic.